Francis Hodgson Nixon: Death

 Nixon suffered from insomnia, produced from overwork in his profession as a journalist, and this was believed to be the reason he took his own life.
 Overwork may have also influenced his earlier decision to return to architecture.
 In 1881, he advertised his services in the Rockhampton Bulletin.

-He committed suicide on Monday 5 November 1883 in the afternoon about four o'clock, by blowing out his brains with a pistol.
+He died by suicide on 5 November 1883 at about 4:00 p.m., by shooting himself in the head.
 After transacting some business in Rockhampton in the afternoon he hired a cab, and drove to the vicinity of Mr. W. Pattison's works, near Alligator Creek.
 He instructed the cabman to wait on the Rockhampton side of the bridge across the creek.
 Shortly after a man on the bridge heard a shot fired, and informed Mr. J. Hyland, manager of the works, who at once went to the spot.
 He there found Nixon lying shot through the temple with a Colt's Derringer, reclining against a tree.

-Nixon died about five minutes after Mr. Hyland reached him.
-Mr. Nixon's remains were afterwards removed to his residence in Quay-street.
+Nixon died about five minutes after Hyland reached him.
+Nixon's remains were afterwards removed to his residence in Quay Street.
 He left a widow and a family of ten children, for whom general sympathy was felt.
-The funeral of Mr. F. H. Nixon took place on Tuesday 6 November 1884, and was attended by his friends and a number of our principal citizens, who testified to the respect they had for him by following his remains to the South Rockhampton cemetery.
+The funeral of Nixon took place on 6 November 1884, and was attended by his friends and a number of our principal citizens, who testified to the respect they had for him by following his remains to the South Rockhampton cemetery.
 The funeral service was read by the Rev. A. C. Yorke in an impressive manner.

-Miscellaneous

-He is the grandfather of Mona Brand.